SHUSCT/SHU-Computer-Architecture-Experiments/docs/Exp03-Tutor.md

 - Create users with **the same username** on each virtual machine.

 > ***Why do we need to set the same username?***
-> When we use MPI to run a program on multiple nodes, we need to share the program and data between these nodes.
+> When using MPI to run a program on multiple nodes, we need to share the program and data between these nodes.
 > The "share" process is done by **passwordless ssh**, which requires the same username on every node.
 > For example, when user "james" on node1 runs `ssh node2`, the system will try to login as "james" on node2.